pyodide/pyodide/docs/development/building-from-sources.md

 - System command line tools
   `xcode-select --install`
 - [Homebrew](https://brew.sh/) for installing dependencies
-- `brew install coreutils cmake autoconf automaker libtool`
+- `brew install coreutils cmake autoconf automake libtool libffi ccache`
 - It is also recommended installing the GNU patch and GNU sed (`brew install gpatch gnu-sed`) and [re-defining them temporarily as `patch` and